AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/create-oauth-application.md

 ---
-title: Create OAuth2 applications for Workfront integrations
+title: Create OAuth2 applications for [!DNL Workfront] integrations
 user-type: administrator
 product-area: system-administration;workfront-integrations
 navigation-topic: administrator-integrations
-description: As an Adobe Workfront administrator, you can create OAuth2 applications for your instance of Workfront, which allow other applications to access Workfront.
+description: As an Adobe [!DNL Workfront] administrator, you can create OAuth2 applications for your instance of [!DNL Workfront], which allow other applications to access Workfront.
 Your users can then give permission to those other applications to access their Workfront data.
 In this way, you can integrate Workfront with applications of your choice, including your own in-house applications.
 feature: System Setup and Administration, Workfront Integrations and Apps
 role: Admin
 exl-id: e13c7dda-8945-47ad-b6d3-4d6a62b368f5
 ---
-# Create OAuth2 applications for Workfront integrations
+# Create OAuth2 applications for [!DNL Workfront] integrations

-As an Adobe Workfront administrator, you can create OAuth2 applications for your instance of Workfront, which allow other applications to access Workfront.
+As an Adobe [!DNL Workfront] administrator, you can create OAuth2 applications for your instance of [!DNL Workfront], which allow other applications to access Workfront.
 Your users can then give permission to those other applications to access their Workfront data.
 In this way, you can integrate Workfront with applications of your choice, including your own in-house applications.

-When you create an OAuth2 application, you generate a Client ID and Client Secret.
+When you create an [!UICONTROL OAuth2] application, you generate a Client ID and Client Secret.
 Your users can then use the Client ID in API calls to integrate with the application you have created.

 >[!NOTE]
 >